MetaLang/d-articles/std variant is everything cool about d.md

 Despite my relative unfamiliarity with post-2003 C++, I had heard about the addition of a library-based sum type in C++17.
 My curiosity was mildly piqued by the news, but like many new additions to C++ in the past decade, it's something D has had [for years](https://github.com/dlang/phobos/blob/eec6be69edec9601f9f856afcd25a797e845c181/std/variant.d).
-Given the oft-repeated criticism that C++ is a convoluted, complex mess, and the seemingly sensational title of Mr.
-Kline's article, I wanted to see just what was so bad about `std::visit`, and get a feel for how well D's equivalent measures up.
+Given the seemingly sensational title of Mr. Kline's article, I wanted to see just what was so bad about `std::visit`, and get a feel for how well D's equivalent measures up.

 My intuition going in was that the author was exaggerating for the sake of an interesting article.
+We've all heard the oft-repeated criticism that C++ is a complex, ugly mess (even some of its biggest proponents [think so](https://www.youtube.com/watch?v=KAWA1DuvCnQ)), but really, how bad could it be?
 After all, while the ergonomics of D templates are much improved over C++, the underlying mechanics are broadly the same.
-I was dubious that the code could be much worse than if `std::visit` were implemented in D.
+I was dubious that `std::visit` could be much worse in practice, if at all, than
+`std.variant.visit`.

 For the record, my intuition was completely and utterly wrong.